Updated August 2018

 You can order your groceries online (for the same in-store cost) and then pick them up at the store without having to get out of the car.

 Delivery Cost: Walmart Grocery is beginning to offer delivery (through a partnership with Uber) for a delivery fee of $9.95 in a few areas (including Tampa, Phoenix, Dallas, and Orlando) on a minimum order of $30.
+Their delivery areas are expanding quickly, so check here to see if they’ll deliver to you.

 Kroger has a popular grocery pick-up service called ClickList.
 You can order your groceries through their website, then pick them up at the store.
 The best part?
 You can pick up your groceries without having to get out of the car.